Koinonia of St. Gertrude

 The Koinonia of St. Gertrude is a new way to live Benedictine spirituality and values according to the ancient Rule of St. Benedict.
 It is an ecumenical community of women committed to mutual support and accountability.
 Cohousing requires substantial time, effort, and common understanding.
 It is not for people who are just looking for a place to live.

-In her Commentary on Chapter 1 of St. Benedict’s Rule, Sister Judith Sutera, OSB, writes “The name cenobite comes from the Greek ‘Koinonia’, a word that was used to signify not just a group of people but a community.
-We find in the Scripture passage ‘Our blessing cup is a Koinonia with the blood of Christ.’
+In her Commentary on Chapter 1 of St. Benedict’s Rule, Sister Judith Sutera, OSB explains that “koinonia” is “a word that signifies not just a group of people but a community.
+We find it in the Scripture passage ‘Our blessing cup is a koinonia with the blood of Christ.’
 More than just general community, it is rather a communion, a mingling that is greater than the parts and thereafter inseparable.”

 Can anyone apply to be a Koinonia of St. Gertrude member?